Emera seeks rate hike - Mount Desert Islander

 A traditional open-air substation at the Woodbury Road location originally chosen for the project would have cost $5 to $7.5 million, records show.

-Doughty said that the total cost of the substation was not recovered, but there will be another case to recoup the remaining funds.
+Doughty said that the total cost of the substation was not recovered.

-“The remainder of that investment was set aside for further consideration under its own case,” Doughty said.
+“The portion of Acadia substation costs not yet approved by the MPUC for inclusion in rates through Emera Maine’s previous distribution rate case is included in the current distribution rate case, but the amount could be adjusted when the separate Acadia substation proceeding is resolved,” company spokesperson Judy Long said.

 Doughty said that Emera’s acquisition of the Swans Island Electric Cooperative in Frenchboro and Swans Island was not “a factor in the current case.”

-Note: CORRECTION: An earlier version of this story stated that the latest rate case was not related to expenses incurred building the new Bar Harbor substation.